-Takayama is a small but modern and busy station servicing the historic old town of and nearest major station to the villages of Shirakawa-go and Gokayama and alpine valley of Kamikochi.
+Takayama is a small but modern and busy station servicing the historic old town of Takayama.
+It is the nearest major station to the villages of Shirakawa-go and Gokayama, as well as the alpine valley of Kamikochi.
 On this page you will find the following information:

 Navigating the station is easy.
 Access to the platforms is from the second floor with only one set of ticket gates.
 A convenience store directly next to the gates sells snacks, drinks and ‘bento’ (lunch boxes), while a café, coin lockers and Tourist Information can be found on the first floor, just outside the station’s East Exit / Entrance.